Gashapon: Description

-Gashapon machines typically sell toys at prices ranging 100–500 Japanese yen (US$0.69–3.45).
-The toys are often constructed from high-grade PVC plastic, and contain detailed molding and intricately painted features.
-They are engineered for high quality, small size, and minimal manufacturing cost; many do not turn a profit for their producers.
+Gashapon machines typically sell toys at prices ranging from 100 to 500 Japanese yen (US$0.69–3.45).
+The toys are typically constructed from high-grade PVC plastic and feature detailed molding and paint applications despite their small size and low retail price.
 Some gashapon are considered collector's items.

 Gashapon toys are often licensed from popular characters in Japanese manga, video games or anime, or from the American entertainment industry.
 These highly detailed toys have found a large following among all generations in Japan, and the trend is spreading elsewhere in the world, especially among adult collectors.
 It is not uncommon for sets marketed specifically for adults to feature risqué female figurines.

+Gashapon is not limited to prizes that cater to just anime, video games. or manga.
+They include a variety of prizes outside of this concept as well.
+These other ideas include non-character items like food, animals, or artwork.
+Some concepts are aligned with traditional Japanese culture, while some is modern popularity.
+These items also come in a wide range of sizes, shapes, and colors.
+Some examples are keychains, figures, jewelry, or more.

 Virtually all gashapon are released in sets—each series will have a number of figures to collect.
 They are by nature a blind purchase; people insert coins and may hope to get a toy or figure they desire.
 Such an amusement element may become frustrating, as one risks obtaining the same item repeatedly.

 Enthusiastic collectors will buy sets from gashapon stores in places such as Tokyo's Akihabara or Osaka's Nipponbashi (Den-Den Town).
 Depending on the store, the sets are usually cheaper than buying them randomly out of a machine.

 Bandai has been selling Gashapon toys since at least 1977.
 As of March 2021, Bandai Namco has sold 3.711 billion Gashapon toys for ¥100–500 each, generating approximately between in estimated sales revenue, since 1977.

 Gashapon figures and items are available outside of Japan, including through officially licensed repackagings in the form of blind bags, sold in stores like the US retail chains Five Below and Target.
 Dedicated gashapon stores also exist, including officially licensed Bandai Gashapon stores like the one in the American Dream mall in New Jersey, and individual gashapon machines in various stores and malls.